Facemirrored/RememberDecember/the-challenges.md

 Short and simple:

 - Between the 21.11.2022 and the 21.12.2022 I will focus on my regeneration and mental health.
-This includes daily stretching/coordinate-training, breath-meditation, supplements intake and social detoxing.
+This includes daily stretching/coordinate-training, breath-meditation, supplements intake and social media detoxing.

 ---